Skip to content

 CMake

-For more complex C++ extensions, you may wish to use CMake to build your extension.
-CMake has a lot of advantages over extconf.rb:
+For more complex C++ extensions, you will likely want to use CMake to build your extension.
+CMake has a number of advantages over extconf.rb:

-• It is likely the build system the library you are wrapping uses
+• It is probably the build system the library you are wrapping uses

 • Provides built-in functionality for finding installed modules (like Ruby!)